JorjaFox/website/content/_posts-old-blog/2014-09-29-csi-effect-recap-screencaps.md

     - tv
 ---

-First of all, please remember they're filming<i> multiple</i> episodes at once this season.
+First of all, please remember they're filming_ multiple_ episodes at once this season.
 Sara's not in the opener a lot because she is all over Ep #3, "Bad Blood."
 There are only a few scenes with Sara and she spends most of it working blood.
 Likely because Finn, the Blood Whisperer, is busy on another angle of the case with her boyfriend.
 Yeaaaaah.

 <img class="aligncenter size-large wp-image-11316" src="//jfo-static.net/wordpress/2014/09/vlcsnap-00073.jpg" alt="Sara in the processing lab" width="600" height="337" />